Lipstick Graveyards

 “There was one woman who wanted to buy an entire truckload of pore minimizer, the nude base,” said Cynthia Strite, executive director of brand relations for Estee Lauder.
 “She was so adamant.”
 (Unfortunately, customers can purchase only six discontinued items at a time.)

-Strite herself knows the pain of a good product gone, well, gone.
+Strite herself knows the pain of a good antabuse product gone, well, gone.
 For years she had a “signature red” lipstick that she wore with pride, much like a rouge coat of armor.
 Then it disappeared.

 While Strite still wears red, she misses that original red, known appropriately as True Red.
 “That was my favorite, favorite,” she said, wistfully.